kexiZeroing/kexiZeroing.github.io/src/blog/react-19-and-nextjs-forms-are-both-changed.md

 ```

 ### `useOptimistic` use case
 This hook lets you update the UI immediately in response to an action, before the server responds.
-You pass to it the current state you want to manage, and a function to update the optimistic state.
+You pass to it the current state you want to manage, and a (optional) function to update the optimistic state.
 It returns you the optimistic state (which you use for immediate rendering), and a function to update it.

 ```js
 'use server'